wn-doolittle/caliper-spec/caliper.md

 * An [Endpoint](#httpEndpoint) MUST be capable of accessing standard HTTP request headers.
 * An [Endpoint](#httpEndpoint) SHOULD support message authentication using the `Authorization` request header as described in [RFC 6750](#rfc6750), [Section 2.1](https://tools.ietf.org/html/rfc6750#section-2).

-When communicating over HTTP an [Endpoint](#httpEndpoint) MUST exhibit the following response behaviour:
+When communicating over HTTP an [Endpoint](#httpEndpoint) MUST exhibit the following response behavior:

 * To signal to a [Sensor](#sensor) that it has successfully received an emitted [Envelope](#envelope) an [Endpoint](#httpEndpoint) MUST reply with a `2xx` class status code.
 The [Endpoint](#httpEndpoint) SHOULD use the `200 OK` response but MAY instead choose to send a `201 Created` response (to indicate successful receipt of the message and creation of a new resource) or a `202 Accepted` response (to indicate successful acceptance of the message and queueing for further processing).
 The body of a successful response SHOULD be empty.
 * If the [Sensor](#sensor) sends a malformed Caliper [Envelope](#envelope) (it does not contain `sensor`, `sendTime`, `dataVersion` and `data` properties of the required form), the [Endpoint](#endpoint) SHOULD reply with a `400 Bad Request` response.
 Note that the [Endpoint](#httpEndpoint) SHOULD NOT send a `400 Bad Request` response if the [Envelope](#envelope) contains a `dataVersion` value that the [Endpoint](#httpEndpoint) cannot support; in this case, the [Endpoint](#httpEndpoint) SHOULD send a `422 Unprocessable Entity` response instead.